corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ## Using the backup schema

-you can configure the archiving process to create a temporary snapshot image of the archivable transactions and attachments from your Corda vault on a backup schema within the same database.
+You can configure the archiving process to create a temporary snapshot image of the archivable transactions and attachments from your Corda vault on a backup schema within the same database.
 This snapshot can then be used to restore the vault should the database fail during the archiving operation.